-- 5.1 By May 1, 2015, each varsity head coach, regardless of his won or loss record, should submit via the password-protected online eligibility center a list of up to four (4) umpires from the master list whose services you reject.
-From this list a MASTER LIST OF UMPIRES will be developed. - 5.2 A MASTER LIST OF OFFICIALS will be distributed to participating schools via the CIAC password-protected web site on Friday, May 29, 2015. - 5.3 From the Master List of Umpires, the higher ranked team will select the two umpires for qualifying, first round and second round games.
+- 5.1 By May 10, 2020, each varsity head coach, regardless of his won or loss record, should submit via the password-protected online eligibility center a list of up to four (4) umpires from the master list whose services you reject and six (6) umpires that you recommend.
+From this list a MASTER LIST OF UMPIRES will be developed. - 5.2 A MASTER LIST OF OFFICIALS will be distributed to participating schools via the CIAC password-protected web site on Friday, May 29, 2020. - 5.3 From the Master List of Umpires, the higher ranked team will select the two umpires for qualifying, first round and second round games.
 IT IS STRONGLY RECOMMENDED THAT THE VISITING TEAM COACH CONTACT THE HOME TEAM COACH TO VERIFY OFFICIALS.
 In the event no agreement is reached, the Umpire Coordinator will decide, and that decision will be final. - 5.4 Beginning with the quarter-final games, the Umpire Coordinator will assign umpires for all games using the Master List of Umpires as the source. - 5.5 Identity of the umpires assigned games by the Umpire Coordinator will not be disclosed prior to the game.